A BRITISH ACCENT STUDENT GUIDE THAT WORKS

 You meant to say coat and it sounded more like cot 28

-As you can see, every sound in every word is important.
+As you can see, every part of every word is important.
 That’s why going back to basics using this British accent student guide will give you precise, ordered, targeted accent practice.
 You will learn how to pronounce every sound in every word precisely without mistakes.

 The PRS Student Guide for ‘Practice Reading & Speaking’, contains 70 Modules or lessons.
-The Phonic Stories eBook for adults contains increasingly complex texts that contains all of the sounds heard in English and can be used alongside this course.
+Whereas the Phonic Stories eBook for adults contains increasingly complex texts that contains all of the sounds heard in English and can be used alongside this course.

 In module 14, you will learn that there are two different ways to say ‘th’ in English.
 Are you aware of the differences?
 Can you say both?
 Using this British accent student guide, you will learn everything that you need to learn to speak with a British English accent in just 70 lessons.